Text Size

 Covenant Significance

 Hebrews 5 moves from the Aaronic priestly pattern toward the superior priesthood of Christ after the order of Melchizedek.
 The chapter does not discard priestly categories but shows that they find their appointed fulfillment in the Son.
-Christ's priesthood is divinely established, not self-assumed, and His suffering obedience brings God's saving purpose to its completed goal.
+Christ's priesthood is divinely established, not self-assumed, and his suffering obedience brings God's saving purpose to its completed goal.

 Gospel Clarity

-Hebrews 5 clarifies the gospel by presenting Jesus as the appointed high priest who represents His people before God, enters real suffering, obeys perfectly, completes His saving mission, and becomes the source of eternal salvation.
+Hebrews 5 clarifies the gospel by presenting Jesus as the appointed high priest who represents his people before God, enters real suffering, obeys perfectly, completes his saving mission, and becomes the source of eternal salvation.
 Salvation is not grounded in human self-improvement or self-appointed religion, but in the Son whom God appointed as priest forever.
 This salvation produces persevering obedience, not because obedience earns salvation, but because saving faith bows to the Son who saves.

 Formation Aim